EAGLE-Project-FFG/promptfoo-demo/README.md

 columns.

 Note that `promptfoo view` shows one evaluation at a time out of a local history in `.promptfoo/`.
-Each `eval` run adds a new entry, and the UI opens the most recent; there is a selector for the older ones.
+Each `eval` run adds a new entry, and the UI opens the most recent.

 ### Testing the evaluator